trueos/trueos-docs/trueos-handbook/preinstall.rst

 * 1 GB RAM

-* 20 GB of free hard drive space on a primary partition for a command-line server installation
+* 20 GB of free hard drive space on a primary partition for a command-line server installation.

 * Network card

-Here are the minimum **recommended** requirements.
+Here are the **recommended** requirements.
 More RAM and available disk space improves the computing experience:

 **Recommended**